 Here’s an interesting article on the benefits of allowing your children to plan your vacation.

-The author makes a convincing point that it helps teach responsibility, cooperation and mistakes are a great learning experience.
+The author makes a convincing point that it helps teach responsibility, cooperation, and mistakes are a great learning experience through letting your children help plan your vacation.
 The following is an excerpt and please let us know what you think in the comments below.

 Summer is a time of family trips and outings.
 Figuring out a plan that suits everyone can be tricky.
 It pays to involve children in the decisions—without giving them too much control.